FADM-DCMN-CORY-A-HOFSTAD-USN/SNAP-CIRCUITS_Simple-Remote-Signal-Buffer-Transfering/README.md

 _ is Billy Jackson

-Master P has corrected the uploaded schematic as the latch gates have to face the same direction.
+Master Mechanical Diving Specialist Percy Miller has corrected the uploaded schematic as the latch gates have to face the same direction.